Andrzejpopielewicz/Coherent/README.md

-Of course before using mutt You Have to configure .muttrc file.
+Important : Of course before using mutt You Have to configure .muttrc file, it is enough to insert Your gmail paswords and user if You have gmail account.